KCET: Programming

 KCET's 2012 schedule included Open Call a weekly series showcasing arts and culture in Southern California hosted by opera singer Suzanna Guzmán; expansion of its interview program, LA Tonight with Roy Firestone; Your Turn to Care, a four-part documentary about caregivers hosted by Holly Robinson Peete; the BBC crime drama Inspector George Gently; the British ITV dramedy, Doc Martin; and Classic Cool Theater, a showcase of classic films, cartoons and newsreels.

 Programming additions in 2015 included Moone Boy, Death in Paradise, Border Blaster, and Earth Focus.
 Shows licensed on LinkTV that aired on KCET in 2014 including Arab Labor and Borgen are also part of the ongoing schedule.
 KCET added more programs a few years later such as Zula Patrol and Wunderkind Little Amadeus.

-Current original programming includes the history series Lost L.A., the arts series Artbound, and the food series Breaking Bread with chef-host Roy Choi.
+Current original programming includes the history series Lost L.A., the arts series Artbound, and the food series Broken Bread with chef-host Roy Choi.

 Starting in early 2019, KCET began integrating its originally-produced programming with that of KOCE's, including distribution of its programs on PBS' video platforms.
-In addition, KCET also began re-introducing PBS-distributed programming on its daily schedule in August 2019, including PBS NewsHour (which is aired live at 3 p.m.
-PT with the national 6 p.m.
-ET airing), Amanpour, Nova, American Masters, and other notable news programs and documentaries commonly found on other PBS member stations.
+In addition, KCET also began re-introducing PBS-distributed programming on its daily schedule in August 2019, including PBS NewsHour (which is aired live at 3 pm PT with the national 6 pm ET airing), Amanpour & Company, Nova, American Masters, and other notable news programs and documentaries commonly found on other PBS member stations.

-Life & Times
+Life and Times

 Life & Times was a local news magazine and public affairs series produced by and broadcast on KCET from 1991 to 2007.

 It was KCET's award-winning signature local program, and was hosted by Val Zavala.
 Co-hosts for Life & Times had included Patt Morrison, Hugh Hewitt, Rubén Martínez, Kerman Maddox, Errol St. Clair Smith, Jess Marlow, Warren Olney, and Jerry Nachman.

 Over its 16 years on the air, Life & Times covered major issues such as politics, education, the environment, demographics, transportation, science, culture and arts.
 It also offered viewers profile, features, and interviews with authors, community leaders, elected officials, educators, artists, activists, actors and scholars.
 While it was on air it won more than 25 L.A.
 Area Emmy awards, numerous Golden Mikes and many other awards.